xiyori/wlnfancurve/README.md

 pip install nvidia-ml-py
 ```

+Alternatively, install the package directly in the system Python (not recommended).

 ## How to use

 The config file specifies some global parameters and a fan curve.
 Please refer to the [file](config) for more info.
 The script supports multiple GPUs, but the curve is shared among all of them.